-The eared grebe can be found in the western regions of Canada and the United States.
+The eared grebe can be found in western Canada and the United States.
 They migrate down into warmer climates of Mexico and the gulf coast states.

 Their sound consists of loud notes and a quiet sound like a poo-cep or co-eeeek.
 The eared grebe feeds mainly on aquatic insects during the summer and crustaceans in the winter.

 The Western Grebe is the largest grebe species in North America, with measurements of 22-29 inches (56-74cm).
-They are easily identified by their size and have a long neck and upturned bill.
+They are easily identified by their size, long necks, and upturned bills.

-They are dark gray on their upperparts and the back of their neck, which leads to a black cap.
-The black cap extends below the eye, something which it doesn’t do on the smaller Clark’s grebe.
+They are dark gray on their upper parts and the back of their neck, which leads to a black cap.
+The black hat extends below the eye, which it doesn’t do on the smaller Clark’s grebe.
 The Western Grebe has a white fore neck and face.

-They can be found on the lakes in the west of Canada and the United States and migrate from British Columbia to as far down as Mexico.
+They can be found on the lakes west of Canada and the United States and migrate from British Columbia to as far down as Mexico.